deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](charts/charts_3_1.png "🔼 Figure 2: LLMs' performance in action selection (w/ and w/o next states).")

-> 🔼 The chart compares LLMs' performance in differentiating the golden action from negative actions when they are or are not provided with the outcome of each action candidate.
+> 🔼 The chart compares LLMs' performance in differentiating the golden action from negative actions when they are/are not provided with the resulting next state of each action candidate.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: LLMs' performance in action selection (w/ and w/o next states).